 Jim Gellas [00:20:17] Yes.
 So, I’ve definitely heard of companies where they get a big funding round and all of a sudden, they’re flush with cash.
 And you see the headlines all the time of these startups throwing big parties and so forth.
 And there are startups who have not been as mindful of their spend and have come really close to the brink of folding and running out of cash.
 But ultimately, they are able to pull a rabbit or two out of a hat and make it through to the other side.

 Those companies that have gone through that gauntlet of having a really bareback expenses and really take a hard look at every dime that goes out the door have come through stronger and much more disciplined with their spending than they might have otherwise.

 I think the challenge for companies today, when they have funding, is to operate with that spending discipline early on without having to go through that gauntlet of almost losing all your cash and going out of business.

 And I think how companies do that, the right approach is to have departmental budgets that are agreed upon, that are regularly reviewed against actual spend.
 And this is critical.
 It keeps the organization in line with its planned resource allocation, assuming the top line is performing as expected.

 And the sooner that a company can build this muscle into their actions, the better off they’ll be in a long run because it just creates that discipline of spend and review on a regular cadence.

 Typical Spend Culture of Companies

-And so with your role in Kruze, what would you say is a typical Spend Culture of the companies or I suppose in relation to what we talked about earlier and how different the organizations are?
+What would you say is a typical Spend Culture of the companies or I suppose in relation to what we talked about earlier and how different the organizations are?
 Is there a typical spend culture that you would see?